One of the best salmon and sea trout

 Liddle Fisheries.
 Best known for its sea trout, the River Esk also has a decent run

 of salmon in the second half of the season.
-The Esk and Liddle Fisheries
+The Esk and Liddle Angling

 beats include some of the best fly fishing water on the middle Esk and the middle

 and lower Liddle.
-Daily, weekly and season permits are available from the
+Daily, weekly and season permits are available from various

 For more information on sea